aerix-nl/nota/README.md

 and capturing PDF) with the [phantomjs-node](https://github.com/sgentle /phantomjs-node) bindings for interfacing using [Node.js](https://nodejs.org/).
 So all the credits really go out to them.
-This package is mostly some frameworking and task automation around the beforementioned, to make the job of crafting and rendering templates easier.
+This package is mostly some CoffeeScript based API en UI frameworking around the beforementioned, to make the job of crafting and rendering templates easier.

 ## Creating templates